ramflorez/Team_Profile_Generator/README.md

 ## Usage

-  It allows to create a high-quality html file to show the organization of a team of one manager, engineers and interns in an easy and expedite way.The user only needs to answer the questions that are formulated.
+  It allows to create a high-quality html file to show the organization of a team of one manager, engineers and interns in an easy and expedite way.
+The user only needs to answer the questions that are formulated.

 ## License